 What is best practice for document distribution?
 How to best distribute business documents?
 How will document distribution change?
 Secure, trackable and automated document distribution for sensitive documents, such as invoices and dunnings.

 These are questions we hear frequently about document distribution.
 To try to best answer these, we have combined over a decade of experience in this area with a review of current and emerging trends.

-Having the responsibility for distributing over 150,000 business critical documents, for global brands, each month, we are intimately aware of the need to security and resilience in any document distribution system.
+Having the responsibility for distributing over 18 million business critical documents, for global brands, each year, we are intimately aware of the need to security and resilience in any document distribution system.
 But the value of electronic document distribution goes far beyond this; payment analytics, confirmation of receipt/readership and even the transition away from ‘wet ink’ signatures are all factors driving this change.

 Best practice for business document visibility

 For many business documents (e.g. invoices), it’s critically important to know that they have been received by the correct person.
 Furthermore, seeing who received what and when, and then receiving notification of action, can help businesses proactively assist those who have trouble receiving, or responding to, important documents.

 Centralized location of documents, on a cloud-based portal, presents an opportunity to ask recipients to access documents and thereby produce measurable engagement with documents.

 For many businesses, electronic document distribution simply means attaching files to emails.
 This not only misses the aforementioned point of tracking receipt and interaction, but presents potential security risks.
 Emails can go to the wrong recipient, and in some cases may be easily or accidentally forwarded to others – sharing confidential documents.